dstackai/dstack.github.io/docs/set-up-own-runners.md

 ```

 !!! warning "Runner is not there?"
-    If you don't see your runner in the output, this means the runner is offline or that the `dstack-runner` daemon
+    Don't see your runner?
+This may mean the runner is offline or that the `dstack-runner` daemon
-    was not configured or launched properly.
+    was not configured or started properly.

 !!! bug "Submit feedback"
-    Something didn't work or was unclear?
-Miss a critical feature?
-Please, [let me know](https://forms.gle/nhigiDm4FmjZdRkx5).
-I'll look into it ASAP.
+    Something doesn't work or is not clear?
+Would like to suggest a feature?
+Please, [let us know](https://forms.gle/nhigiDm4FmjZdRkx5).